 In addition to the 6 credit hours of the department's core courses (COMM-ST 110, COMM-ST 483 or COMM-ST 471), the Film and Media Studies emphasis requires COMM-ST 230, COMM-ST 339 and 21 hours of Film and Media Studies electives for a total of 33 credit hours.
 Students are required to take one writing intensive course in any department.

 Students must maintain a 2.0 GPA in their major courses.
 Only major courses with a grade of C- or higher will be accepted for credit in the major, and counted toward the major GPA.
 With prior permission, three hours of elective credit from another department may be accepted as Communication Studies elective credit.
-Transfer students may transfer a maximum of 15 hours from another institution, and must complete a minimum of 18 credit hours within the department.
+Students must complete a minimum of 18 credit hours within the department.

 Students must successfully complete the major requirements below with at least 18 credit hours taken in the department at UMKC with 12 of those hours at the 300-level or above.